boboppie/coursera-course-statistics_one/week1/lecture3/README.md

 *Notes*
 ----------
 In terms of discrete distribution, turing histogram to PMF (probability mass function) plot is easily done by normalizing the frequency (frequency/N or divided by sum).
 However, to get a PDF (probability density function) plot, should you must *divide by the area*.
 Read more on this [thread](http://stackoverflow.com/questions/5320677/how-to-normalize-a-histogram-in-matlab).
+It then turns to be a question of *probability density estimation*.